LyonDataViz/MOS5.5-Dataviz/README.md

 ## Projects: Final projects presentations & demos
 *Friday 08/03/2019 13:30-17:45*

-Each group has a 15min time slot (10min presentation, 5min questions)
+Each group has a 15min time slot (10min presentation, 5min questions) to present their project.

-* No slide: show the visualization
+**No slide: just show the visualization and tell a convincing story (e.g. don't list features, etc.).
+Should address the following:**

 1. Present context, dataset, data collection
 2. Describe key design decisions (visual mappings, interactions, animations, ..)
-3. How does the visualization help you present interesting findings in the dataset?
+3. Did the visualization help you find anything of interest in the dataset?
 4. Discuss technical challenges, limits, what you would have done with more time.

 *There is no report to write for the project, just add a README.md in the repository organized as follows:*